eomereu/nodejs/cheatSheet.md

 ```
 - We don't specify databasename seperately unlike with MongoClient

-- `useCreateIndex: true` option is going to make sure when Mongoose works with MongoDB our indexes are created allowing us to quickly acces data wwe need to access.
+- `useCreateIndex: true` option is going to make sure when Mongoose works with MongoDB our indexes are created allowing us to quickly acces data we need to access.

 - Inside the return value of the object `__v:` attribute added automatically and handled by mongoose which stores the version of the document.